Arnold-Kakas/SUSR_data_shiny_app/README.md

 5. Submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License (GPL).
 See the LICENSE file for details.

 ## Contact
 For any inquiries or support, please contact [kakas@cleandata.sk].